 Fulfilling the intent

-Fulfillments are the responses which the bot sends when an intent is triggered.
+Fulfillments are the responses that the bot sends when an intent is triggered.
 There are two ways to define fulfillment:

 - Create a Lambda function to fulfill the intent: Amazon recommends to create a Lambda function which will be called when the intent is triggered.
 Lex will send all details (intent detail and slots) and the Lambda function will perform the action and decide which response to be sent to the user.